Booodaness/Scientific-Notes/Representation theory/algebras.md

 ### Implicit relationships

-If two of the three objects that can be used to characterize an algebra have a multilinear relationship of their own (an '_implicit relationship_'), then one necessarily needs only _one_ object to characterize the algebra, as the other two can be obtained from the [usual multilinear relationship](#multilinear_relationship) and the implicit relationship.
+If two of the three objects that can be used to characterize an algebra have a multilinear relationship of their own (an '_implicit relationship_'), then one necessarily needs only _one_ object to characterize the algebra, as the other two can be obtained from the [[bilinear-products#Bilinear products as linear maps|usual multilinear relationship]] and the implicit relationship.

 ## Degrees of freedom